Prime congruences of idempotent semirings and a Nullstellensatz for tropical polynomials: Introduction

 \section{Introduction}

-Tropical geometry, that is geometry over the tropical semiring $\rma =\mathbb{R}_{max} = \{ \mathbb{R} \cup \{-\infty\}, max, + \}$, is an area that recently has received a lot of interest and attention and has applications not just to algebraic geometry, but also to intersection theory, mirror symmetry and mathematical biology.
+Tropical geometry, that is geometry over the tropical semiring $\rma =\mathbb{R}_{\max} = \{ \mathbb{R} \cup \{-\infty\}, \max, + \}$, is an area that recently has received a lot of interest and attention and has applications not just to algebraic geometry, but also to intersection theory, mirror symmetry and mathematical biology.

-Two of the semifields that we take into account in this paper - $\mathbb{B}$ and $\zma$ - are used in arithmetic geometry.
-They are key to the semiring approach to characteristic one geometry in \cite{Les12}, \cite{CC13} and \cite{CC14}. $\zma$ is central to the theory of \cite{CC13} aiming at developing a correct framework for characteristic one geometry that is in congruence with the original idea of J. Tits \cite{Tit56}.
+Two of the semifields that we take into account in this paper - $\mathbb{B}$ and $\zma$ - are of interest to arithmetic geometry.
+They are key to the development of the semiring approach to characteristic one geometry taken up in \cite{Les12}, \cite{CC13} and \cite{CC14}.
+The semifield $\zma$ is central to the theory in \cite{CC13} which aims at finding a correct framework for characteristic one geometry that is in congruence with the original idea of J. Tits \cite{Tit56}.

-For the traditional tropical geometry (e.g. \cite{MS}, \cite{Mik06}) a tropical variety (over $\rma$) is a balanced polyhedral complex.
-But recently there has been a lot of work aiming at finding the appropriate definition of a tropical scheme.
-The authors in \cite{GG13} and \cite{MR14} endow varieties defined over an idempotent semiring with tropical scheme structure given by a congruence.
-This congruence which they call bend loci is a tropical analogue to the vanishing loci from classic algebraic geometry.
+Classically, a tropical variety (as defined in \cite{MS} and \cite{Mik06}) is a balanced polyhedral complex.
+However, recently there has been a lot of work aiming at finding the appropriate definition of a tropical scheme.
+The authors in \cite{GG13} and \cite{MR14} endow varieties defined over an idempotent semiring with tropical scheme structure.
+The set of points of this variety - called the bend loci - is defined by polynomial equations coming from a certain congruence relation.
 A different approach was taken in \cite{IR14}, where so-called supertropical structures were studied in order to establish the Zariski correspondence between congruences of tropical polynomials and algebraic sets.

 In the case of idempotent semirings congruences are a more natural object to consider than ideals.
 Even though the fundamental objects of classical algebraic geometry are the prime ideals of commutative rings, ideals of semirings do not fulfill the same role as they are no longer in bijection with the congruences of the base structure.